lelandg/ClaudeAgents/code-map-updater.md

 **CRITICAL - Table of Contents Line Number Calculation**:
 - The TOC line numbers refer to lines WITHIN the CodeMap.md file itself
 - After generating all content, you MUST:
-  1. Write the complete document first
+  1. Write the complete document first with placeholder TOC line numbers
-  2. Count the actual line where each ## section heading appears
+  2. Execute: `grep -n "^## " CodeMap.md | grep -v "Table of Contents"`
+  3. Record the EXACT line numbers from the grep output
-  3. Go back and update the TOC with these actual line numbers
+  4. Update the TOC with these verified line numbers
+  5. Run grep again to double-check accuracy
+  6. Show the final grep output as proof of verification
-  4. Never leave placeholder values like [ACTUAL_LINE] in the final document
+  7. NEVER leave placeholder values like [ACTUAL_LINE] in the final document
-- Example: If "## Quick Navigation" appears on line 18 of the CodeMap.md, the TOC should show line 18, not an estimate
+- Example: If grep shows "23:## Quick Navigation", the TOC must show line 23
+- **FAILURE TO VERIFY**: If line numbers are not verified with grep, the update is incomplete

 ### 10. **Quality Assurance Checklist**
 Before finalizing updates:
+- [ ] **TOC line numbers verified with grep command and output shown**
+- [ ] Ran `grep -n "^## " CodeMap.md` and confirmed all TOC line numbers match
+- [ ] No placeholder values like [ACTUAL_LINE] remain in document
 - [ ] All line numbers verified and current
 - [ ] New files properly categorized
 - [ ] Deleted files removed from documentation